 Applying for a Work Visa

-If you are an expatriate on an intra-company transfer or with a job offer in Israel, you require both a work permit and a work visa to take up gainful employment.
-To obtain these documents, you have to follow those four steps:
+If you are an expatriate on an intra-company transfer or with a job offer in Israel, you require both a work permit and a work visa in order to take up employment.
+To obtain these documents, follow those four steps:

-- First, you submit an application for a work permit with the Israeli Ministry of Industry, Trade and Labor (MOITAL).
-Since your employer acts as your sponsor, the company often takes care of the paperwork itself.
-The HR staff has to prove that there is no Israeli for the job and to provide information on the position, the proposed salary, your professional qualifications and background, etc. The MOITAL will then issue a work permit recommendation for the Ministry of Immigration (MOI).
+- First, you must submit an application for a work permit with the Israeli Ministry of Economy and Industry.
+Since your employer acts as your sponsor, the company will often take care of the paperwork for you.
+The HR staff has to prove that there is no Israeli national suitable for the job, and they must provide information on the position, the proposed salary, your professional qualifications and background.
+The ministry will then issue a work permit recommendation for the Ministry of Interior (MOI).

-- With the work permit, you can apply for a visa recommendation with the MOI.
-During this step, it’s essential that you promise to arrange health insurance for the duration of your stay, mostly via your employer and/or an (additional) private healthcare plan.
+- With the work permit, you can apply for a visa recommendation from the Office of the Population Registrar at the MOI.
+During this step, it’s important that you begin to arrange health insurance for the duration of your stay.
+This can often be done through your employer, although you may require a (additional) private healthcare plan.

-- After getting the MOI recommendation, you can start the visa application at the nearest Israeli mission.
+- After getting the recommendation from the ministry, you can start the visa application at the nearest Israeli mission.
 Don’t forget to provide a certificate of good conduct, a medical exam (if required), two passport photographs, and a completed application form.
 You must also agree to have your picture and your fingerprints taken.

 - With this work visa, you are allowed to enter Israel.
 However, the visa itself is usually valid for 30 days only.
 Make sure to go to the local MOI office and extend it on a yearly basis.
 A work visa usually enables you to live in Israel for up to five years.
 Your dependent family members normally get a secondary visa for the duration of your stay, but such visas do not include a work permit.

 We do our best to keep this article up to date.
 However, we cannot guarantee that the information provided is always current or complete.